 All ACS staff must log any expressions of dissatisfaction accurately on the internal CRM complaints log and try to resolve complaints themselves at first contact.
-If they are unable to do so to the client’s satisfaction then the complaint must be logged and passed to a department manager to investigate as per the complaints resolution process in section 20.
+If they are unable to do so to the client’s satisfaction then the complaint must be logged and passed to a department manager to investigate as per the complaints resolution process.

 Complaints or expression of dissatisfaction whether justified or not, can be received written or oral:

 ACS complaints are logged on an internal system.
 The complaints are monitored weekly by the ACS Directors who are responsible for monitoring and resolving complaints.
 On a monthly basis the Directors collate all the complaints information and these are reviewed quarterly by the Board to identify if significant changes are needed in the operations of the company.